TamsinCraddock/project-3-shark-fin/README.md

 I also asked two friends to test the game to get an outside opinion on the functionality and the flo of the game.

 ### Input Validation:
-- When entering your name in the start it validates that it is only letters entered.

-[image]

 - When choosing 1 or 2 in the menu, it validates that the user entered a valid input.
 If you put something else in it will tell you that you need to choose 1 or 2.